equinix-labs/otel-init-go/README.md

 [ THIS IS A WORK-IN-PROGRESS AND NOT EVEN EXPERIMENTAL YET ]

-OpenTelemetry plumbing initializer for Go that only supports OTLP/gRPC and aims for a small code footprint and get configuration from environment variables exclusively.
-The intent is to be able to drop this into existing codebases without minimal code churn.
+OpenTelemetry plumbing initializer for Go that only supports OTLP/gRPC and aims for a small code footprint and gets its configuration from environment variables exclusively.
+The intent is to be able to drop this into existing codebases with minimal code churn.

 TODO:
 - [ ] bootstrap egressing traces to a collector